dirigiblelabs/curriculum-2017/VladimirMutafov/Documentation/create_project.md

 ## Results
 Your Workspace should now display your newly created project.
-You can right-click on it to rename it, publish it, etc.
+You can right-click on it to rename it, publish it, and so on.

 ## Next steps
 1. [Create a Data Structure](data_structures.md)